Bank of China - Plevin PPI Check & Claim Service

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Bank of China charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Bank of China
+Recover your PPI from Bank of China due to undisclosed commission

 How we can help with your Bank of China Mortgage 'Plevin' PPI claim